metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ***

 As long as Jameis is dealing with a lingering back injury, I cannot think New Orleans stands a chance of winning.
 As we saw last week, Winston seems to have reverted back to old form now that the fractures in his back are compromising him.
-If Carolina's defense can get their act together after a two-game losing skid, it's possible the Panthers may be able to salvage their season as it teeters on the brink.
+If Christian McCaffrey can play through the game without incident and Carolina's defense can get their act together after a two-game losing skid, it's likely the Panthers may be able to salvage their season as it teeters on the brink.

 ***